top of page

 Ji Oh is a Korean American artist based in Southern California whose work spans drawing and painting.
 Born in Gwangju, South Korea, she immigrated to Los Angeles at age 16 and later earned her BFA from California State University Fullerton and MFA from Claremont Graduate University.
 Ji has exhibited extensively across the United States and internationally in Australia, Japan, Korea, Mexico, and Singapore.
 Her solo exhibitions include shows at PYO Gallery in Los Angeles and INSA Gallery in Seoul.
 In 2002, she was commissioned by the Kawaguchi Art Station in Japan, where her work remains in the permanent collection of the Lilia Cultural Center.
 In addition to her studio practice, Ji has curated exhibitions, served as a juror and lecturer, and currently teaches at Ji’s Art Studio in Southern California.

-Young Ho Seock is a Korean contemporary artist whose work explores soil as a medium of life, memory, and communication.
-A graduate of Hongik University’s Department of Painting, he is best known for his Conversation series, which reflects a meditative engagement with earth materials.
+Youngho Seock is a contemporary Korean artist who integrates dirt and soil into his painting practice, forming deeply textured ridges that rise from serene expanses of color.
+For Seock, soil embodies the genesis of all life, and through his work, he seeks to channel its primordial, life-giving essence.
+A graduate of Hongik University’s Department of Painting, Seock is best known for his Conversation series, where in he engages with soil and loam.
 His recent solo exhibitions include Maru Art Center (2023), GangS Gallery (2020), and Able Fine Art NY Gallery in New York and Seoul.
 Seock has shown at major international fairs such as the LA Art Show, CONTEXT Art Miami, and AAF Singapore.
-Critic Robert C. Morgan describes the natural luminosity in his soil-based paintings as “earthlight.”
-His work invites quiet dialogue with nature, emphasizing presence, touch, and reflection.

 SHATTO GALLERY